Topics Map > Volunteer Management

 Steps to Complete Request

-- Complete the UW-Madison Volunteer Driver Authorization Request Form.
+** If the request if for Wisconsin 4-H, complete the 4-H Volunteer Driver Authorization Request Form.

 - The volunteer applying for authorization should complete the sections titled “Status” and “Initial All Statements After Reading.”